gitjps/chatbot_phone_handover/README.md

-# Handover from chat woth bot to a phone call with a sales agent
+# Handover from chat with bot to a phone call with a sales agent

 A chatbot using the Watson Assistant services which continues the dialog via phone should the client prefer to talk to a sales agent.

 ![Architecture](architecture1.jpg)

 Initially the client chats via Messenger with a chatbot.

-If she initiates a handover to a sales agent
+If she initiates a handover to a sales agent:
-- Twilio calls the phones of the client and then the phone of a sales agent,
+- Twilio calls the phones of the client and the phone of a sales agent,
 - the two start to talk,
 - the status of the preceding conversation can be displayed on the Node-RED dashboard to the agent.

+IBM Cloud Functions serves as a gateway.
+Node-RED contains the app controlling the use case.
+The Twilio client is based on the [clicktocall Node.js repo](https://github.com/TwilioDevEd/clicktocall-node).